PortlandStatePowerLab/water_heaters_testings/README.md

 ### If the heartbeat is not working on the DCM or the testbench RPI:
 Check the serial port connections.
+You can change where serial0 is pointing by going to the main.cpp file in water_heaters_testings/dcs/sample2/sample2/main.cpp If you update this pointer, you will need to recompile from the dcs repo again and recreate and make the build/debug directories.

 - DCM --> serial0 should be pointing to AMA0
   - If there is still an issue, make sure the RPI README.
 In particular, make sure to read through the following: